 My dad met me at my house early Saturday morning ready to fish.
 We headed to the marina and they were out of minnows.
 I decided to go ahead and start fishing without minnows and checking back with them throughout the day until they got the minnows delivered.

-We launched the boat and started fishing using artificial baits.
-I had a crappie rig with about 4lb test and tossed it in the water.
+We launched the boat and started fishing using artificial bait.
+I had a crappie rig with about a 4lb test and tossed it in the water.
 A huge bass grabbed it and immediately snapped the line.
-After that I switched to my bait cast bass setups with 12lb fluorocarbon to use for crappie, just in case another bass took the bait.
+After that, I switched to my bait cast bass setups with 12lb fluorocarbon to use for crappie, just in case another bass took the bait.

-I was calling the marina each hour because we weren’t having very much luck on artificial baits.
-Finally, around 11am, the lady said the minnows were on the way to get dropped off.
+I was calling the marina each hour because we weren’t having very much luck with artificial baits.
+Finally, around 11 am, the lady said the minnows were on the way to get dropped off.
 Me and my dad started heading to the bait shop.

-We were there as soon as the minnows were dropped off and we waited in line to get a couple dozen large minnows.
-We’d been fishing since 6:30am and haven’t caught any crappie yet.
+We were there as soon as the minnows were dropped off and we waited in line to get a couple of dozen large minnows.
+We’d been fishing since 6:30 am and hadn’t caught any crappie yet.
 I’m not going to lie; I was getting a little skeptical that we were going to get on top of the fish.
 But I knew the fish were eating minnows, so I had a little fight left in me

 FOUND THE FISH

-I got out my map and went straight the first spot I marked.
-This spot was an area I identified on a recent YouTube video of a guy catching crappie on his lunchbreak.
-Once I got there, I put the MotorGuide Xi5 anchor lock on and got my rig setup.
+I got out my map and went straight to the first spot I marked.
+This spot was an area I identified on a recent YouTube video of a guy catching crappie on his lunch break.
+Once I got there, I put the MotorGuide Xi5 anchor lock on and got my rig set up.
 I ended up using a bait cast reel with a fluorescent bobber.
 Three feet below the bobber was a small gold hood.
 I also added a small clamp weight about a foot above the hook.

 I hooked the minnow under his dorsal fin and tossed it near the bulkhead.
 My dad did the same.
 While we waited, we used other poles with artificial bait to try and catch other fish.